mzae/my-portfolio/resume.md

 ---

 ## 🧾 Professional Summary
-ICT Systems & Network Support Specialist with over 8 years of experience in systems administration, networking, and IT operations.
-Upskilled in AWS, Azure, and Oracle Cloud, excelling in secure, scalable solutions and Zero Trust models.
-Skilled at aligning technology with business needs, enhancing reliability, and driving secure digital transformation.
+IT Support turned Cloud Specialist with over 8 years in help desk support and IT operations.
+Skilled in Azure Cloud Security, Oracle Cloud, and AWS infrastructure, with proven ability to design and implement secure, scalable, and resilient solutions.
+Developed a series of hands-on Azure labs demonstrating applied expertise in cloud governance and infrastructure protection.

 ---